callumjd/AMBER-Membrane_protein_tutorial/README.md

 > Download OPM file 4MQS: https://opm.phar.umich.edu/proteins/2304
 > mv ~./Downloads/4mqs.pdb 4mqs_OPM.pdb

-This database provides GPCR structures such that they are pre-aligned for membrane-embedding, and show dummy coordinates as to where the membrane starts and ends.
+The OPM database provides GPCR structures such that they are pre-aligned for membrane-embedding, and show dummy coordinates as to where the membrane starts and ends.

 This structure of the M2 receptor has chain A, the receptor, and chain B, a G-protein mimetic camelid antibody fragment.
 It also has the agonist ligand iperoxo.
 In this case, we will simulation just the M2 receptor (no G-protein or mimetic) with the agonist iperoxo.